Department of Health and Human Services

-The total cost per year for the initial mentored phase generally should not exceed the NCI general recommendation for K99/ R00 award (http://grants.nih.gov/grants/guide/contacts/PA-09-036_contacts.html), which is $100,000 in direct costs per year for base salary plus applicable fringe benefits at extramural or an intramural sponsoring institution site, These costs may be higher in the case of individuals with exceptional salary needs.
+NIH grants policies as described in the http://grants.nih.gov/grants/guide/contacts/PA-09-036_contacts.html), which is $100,000 in direct costs per year for base salary plus applicable fringe benefits at extramural or an intramural sponsoring institution site, These costs may be higher in the case of individuals with exceptional salary needs.
 Research support costs will generally be provided up to $30,000 for a 12-month budget period.
 Facilities and Administrative costs will be provided at 8% of modified total direct costs.

 Candidates (intramural or extramural) are required to commit a minimum of 75% of full-time professional effort (i.e., minimum of 9 person-months) to the pursuit of their career development and research experience during the mentored phase.
 This experience may also include activities such as completing research publications or patents filing and searching for an independent research position.
 Candidates may engage in teaching and/or clinical duties as part of the remaining 25% of the candidate’s full-time professional effort not covered by this award, as long as such duties do not interfere with or detract from the proposed career development program.